-Part-time employees will continue to be covered under the prior benefit program (as outlined in the collective agreement having an expiry date of February 28, 2009) if they so qualify.
+Part-time employees will continue to be covered under the prior benefit program if they so qualify.

-If, during the term of this collective agreement, a new benefit plan is introduced for all part-time employees of Sun Media, then that plan will be applicable to all part-time employees covered by this collective agreement and these employees will participate in such
+If, during the term of this collective agreement, a new benefit plan is introduced for all part-time employees of Sun Media, then that plan will be applicable to all part-time employees covered by this collective agreement and these employees will participate in such plan with the union's consent, which shall not be unreasonably withheld.

-- plan with the union's consent, which shall not be unreasonably withheld. - (b) Employees covered by this collective agreement shall be enrolled in The Sun Media Pension Plan for Unionized employees (LFP) effective thirty (30) days from date of ratification.
+(b) Employees covered by this collective agreement shall be enrolled in The Sun Media Pension Plan for Unionized employees (LFP) effective thirty (30) days from date of ratification.

-ARTICLE 17 - PART-TIME AND TEMPORARY EMPLOYEES
+ARTICLE 15 - PART-TIME EMPLOYEES